 A salsa beat was pouring from Connie’s house when they got to the street in back of the motel.
 Doreen had been telling Ray about her work in Las Vegas.

 “But you were a singer back in high school, weren’t you?”
 Ray asked at one point.
 “I mean, I know you were—I remember hearing you my senior year.
 You were just a freshman, but you could really belt out that classical stuff.
 You really got some pipes.”

 “Well, the short version is that there’s no money in singing—especially classical.”

 “It’s really good money.
 I’m a lead dancer and I get as much work as I want.
 It’s hard to say no to it.”
 Her words sounded as hollow as she knew them to be.
-She didn’t have to take off her G-string and dance with a pole, but it still felt like she was prostituting herself.
+She didn’t have to take off her G-string or dance with a pole or on someone’s lap, but it still felt like she was prostituting herself.
 And what of it if she was?
 She wanted to tell him what she thought of her work so he could know who she was and just not care—maybe think all the more of her for being a survivor.
 She wanted to tell him who she really was so she could be sure of who he really was.

 Ray only knew that he wanted to see her again when he wasn’t so damn tired—maybe play a little, hear her sing, find the harmonies.

 They’d driven the last few blocks in silence.
 Ray’s breathing had become so even and deep that Doreen thought maybe he’d fallen asleep.
-After their walk, remembering who she was and how much he’d liked her, enjoying just hearing the sound of her voice, his exhaustion had broken through to some kind of high.
+After their walk, remembering who she was and how much he’d enjoyed hearing her sing, his exhaustion had broken through to some kind of high.
 Now, parked behind the motel in front of Charlie’s room, with the music drifting across the street from Connie’s house, he looked strangely satisfied as he turned toward her and assessed her questioning face through puffy, heavily lidded eyes.